Inhalational anesthetic: Hyperbaric anaesthesia

 Under hyperbaric conditions (pressures above normal atmospheric pressure), other gases such as nitrogen, and noble gases such as argon, krypton, and xenon become anaesthetics.
 When inhaled at high partial pressures (more than about 4 bar, encountered at depths below about 30 metres in scuba diving), nitrogen begins to act as an anaesthetic agent, causing nitrogen narcosis.
-However, the minimum alveolar concentration (MAC) for nitrogen is not achieved until pressures of about 20 to 30 atm (bar) are attained.
+However, the minimum alveolar concentration for nitrogen is not achieved until pressures of about 20 to 30 atm (bar) are attained.
 Argon is slightly more than twice as anaesthetic as nitrogen per unit of partial pressure (see argox).
 Xenon however is a usable anaesthetic at 80% concentration and normal atmospheric pressure.

 Endogenous analogs

 Endogenous analogs of inhaled anesthetics are compounds that the body produces and that have the properties and similar mode of action of inhaled anesthetics.
 Among the gases in the human body, carbon dioxide is among the most abundant and produces anesthesia from insects to humans.
 CO2 anesthesia was first demonstrated to the king of France in the early 1800s by Henry Hill Hickman.
 Initially CO2 was thought to work through anoxia, but in the early 1900, increased CO2 in the lung showed a dramatic increase oxygenation of the brain disproving the anoxia argument.
 Prior to the development of modern anesthetics, CO2 was used extensively by psychiatrists in a treatment called carbon dioxide inhalation therapy.